domingogallardo/WABackupExtractor/README.md

 WABackupExtractor -o mychats
 ```

-This command will create a `mychats/chats.json` file.
-By viewing the file `chats.json`
+This command will create a mychats/Chats/chats.json file, along with image files like
-you can identify the chat whose messages you wish to extract.
+chat_3.jpg for each chat with a profile picture.

 To extract all messages and contacts from the chat with ID  `226`, you can run: